letrest/Tracker/README.md

 Clone the project

-Make sure Cordova is points to an external link (ex: mlocal.xyz.com)
+Make sure Cordova points to external links (ex: mlocal.xyz.com)

 You can do this by making sure